liqilei/Kmeans_based_SR/README.md

 - `num_workers` in **options/train/train.json** should fix at 1.
 If you want to use multiple `num_workers`.
 You should firstly install **hdf5 package with parallel settings**.
 You can find solutions from [here](http://docs.h5py.org/en/latest/build.html#building-against-parallel-hdf5)

 ## Running now
+- VDSR baseline : Every epoch takes 5 minutes.
+80 epochs totally.

 ## TODO
 ### Zhen Li
-Deadline: 7.9
+Deadline: 7.10
-- VDSR : complete baseline
-- Prepare data for VDSR
+- Check code for VDSR baseline
-- run VDSR
+- VDSR : complete Kmeans train

 ### Qilei Li